mclaughlin-thomas/Mastering-Node.js-CH5/README.md

 This current setup is a complicated.
 Each new addition makes the code more complex and increases the chance of errors.

 Express router can solve this problem..
+It can solve it by separating request matching from generating responses.
+To do this, we have to refactor the handler code into separate functions that generate responses without the statements that inspect requests

+After refactoring, code looks much much cleaner.
+//

+get(path, handler)
+This method routes HTTP GET
+requests that match the path to the specified handler function.

+post(path, handler)
+This method routes HTTP POST
+requests that match the path to the specified handler function.

+put(path, handler)
+This method routes HTTP PUT
+requests that match the path to the specified handler function.

+delete(path, handler)
+This method routes HTTP DELETE requests that match the path to the specified handler function.

+all(path, handler)
+This method routes all requests that match the path to the specified handler function.

+use(handler)
+This method adds a middleware
+component, which is able to inspect and intercept all requests.
+Later chapters contain examples that use middleware.